+Context

-• The Context term if set (i.e., if not a fresh variable), gives additional context information, notably to help the programmer in debugging.
-The structure of Context is left unspecified by the ISO Standard.
+additional context information beyond the one in Formal.
+If may be unset, i.e. a fresh variable, or set to something that hopefully will help the programmer in debugging.
+The structure of Context is left unspecified by the ISO Standard, so SWI-Prolog creates it own convention (see below).